no-comment/KeyboardToolbar/README.md

 ## Usage

-The KeyboardToolbar contains ToolbarItems you provide.
+The KeyboardToolbar can contain multiple `KeyboardToolbarItems` you provide.
+You can additionally style the toolbar (size, color, padding etc.) via a `KeyboardToolbarStyle`.

 ```swift
 import KeyboardToolbar